daniestevez/gr-satellites/docs/source/components.rst

 The KISS files produced by the KISS file sink store timestamps as described in the :ref:`KISS output` of the ``gr_satellites`` command line tool.

+KISS server sink
+""""""""""""""""

+The KISS server sink spawns a TCP server that sends decoded PDUs to connected clients using the `KISS protocol`_.
+A number of tools can act as clients using this protocol.

+The KISS file sink block has a *Port* option to specify the TCP port to listen on.

+The KISS server sink sends timestamps as described in the :ref:`KISS output` of the ``gr_satellites`` command line tool.

 .. _File and Image receivers:

 File and Image receivers